fortify/CloudDevSecOpsTemplates/README.md

 	7 Upload the results to SSC via FortifyClient
 	8 Apply Quality Gate via FPRUtility (Optional)

-## Approach 2 : NextGen Integration (Scancentral Approach)
+## SAST Approach 2 : Orchestrated Integration (ScanCentral and FoD Approach)
-This approach is based on the asynchronous method.
-Fortify has the ScanCentral engine, which enables remote scanning very easily.
-Below are some of the steps of performing a NextGen integration in the CI pipeline.
+This approach is based on the asynchronous logic, where application code is intelligently packaged in the CI pipeline or runner.
+The package is uploaded to centralized scanning infrastructure of Fortify SAST scanners in ScanCentral (On-prem) or Fortify on Demand (SaaS).
+Below are some of the steps of performing an Orchestrated integration in the CI pipeline.

-	1. Download the ScanCentral Client file ~60 MB, {required Java version >=1.8}
+	1. Download the ScanCentral Client file, along with FoDUploader (FoD only) {required Java version >=1.8}
-	2. Extract the ScanCentral Client
+	2. Extract the ScanCentral Client and FoDUploader utilities
-	3. Download / Create the client.properties file
+	3. Download / Create the client.properties file (ScanCentral only)
 	4. Translate the code (conditional)
-	5. Upload the code via ScanCentral Client to ScanCentral Controller
+	5. Upload the code via ScanCentral Client to ScanCentral Controller or FoD
-	6. Results will be uploaded to SSC
+	6. Results will be uploaded to SSC / FoD
-	7. Quality Gate (may be in next release)
+	7. Quality Gate via FoDUploader polling or SSC API

-Currently, these templates are technology based which means you will find .NET, JAVA technology templates to leverage as you see fit.
-We will be adding more technologies coming soon...
+Currently, these templates are technology based which means you will find helpful .NET, JAVA and Python examples to provide an idea for how to invoke Fortify SCA and/or the automated packaging client for these common languages.

+## DAST Approach: Orchestrated Integration
+Similar to the orchestrated SAST approach, integrating DAST simply requires invoking the ScanCentral DAST API once your application is deployed to a test, staging or production environment.